R/The Donald: Influence

+A quantitative analysis found that r/The_Donald was an important influencer of news content on Twitter.
+The board contributed 2.97% of mainstream news links and 2.72% of alternative news links on Twitter, as a fraction of all links co-appearing on Twitter, Reddit, and 4chan.
+The researchers concluded that "'fringe' communities often succeed in spreading alternative news to mainstream social networks."
+Additionally, they calculated that r/The_Donald hosted 35.37% of URLs from 54 alternative news sites, such as Infowars, on Reddit.

 Relationship to Trump

 The Trump campaign's digital director, Brad Parscale, stated in June 2016 that he visited the subreddit daily.
 Throughout the election, members in Trump's war room at Trump Tower monitored the subreddit to see new trends.
 During the 2016 Democratic National Convention on July 27, 2016, Trump hosted an AMA on the subreddit.
 Moderators of the subreddit stated that they banned more than 2,000 accounts during Trump's AMA session.
 Trump also posted several pre-debate messages on the subreddit.

 Throughout Trump's 2016 campaign, as well as the beginning of Trump's presidency, journalists noted that several of Trump's tweets contained images that originally appeared on the subreddit.
 On July 6, 2016, in response to his deleted tweet containing the Star of David, Trump accused Disney of antisemitism on Twitter, which was accompanied with a photo of a sticker book based on the Disney film Frozen.
 Justin Miller of The Daily Beast noted that the image Trump used in his tweet originated on the subreddit less than 24 hours before.
 Similarly, on March 3, 2017, Trump tweeted an image of Chuck Schumer posing with Vladimir Putin to allege hypocrisy.
 According to BuzzFeed News, the image was posted less than 24 hours earlier on the subreddit.
 On May 11, 2017, after firing James Comey, Trump responded to Rosie O'Donnell's 2016 tweet calling Comey to be fired with "We finally agree on something Rosie."
 Brandon Wall, a reporter for Buzzfeed News, alleged that Trump browsed r/The_Donald because O'Donnell's tweet was posted on the subreddit 20 minutes before Trump's response.
 Although The Washington Post acknowledged that Trump tweeted images previously viral on the subreddit, they also noted that O'Donnell's tweet did not go viral until Trump responded.
 In July 2017, a video tweeted out by Trump was noted to have appeared on the subreddit about four days earlier.
 However, the White House denied that the video directly came from Reddit.
-In May 2019, Politico reported that Trump's social media manager, Dan Scavino, frequented the subreddit, writing that he "has helped craft some of Trump’s most memorable social media moments".
+In May 2019, Politico reported that Trump's social media manager, Dan Scavino, frequented the subreddit, writing that he "has helped craft some of Trump's most memorable social media moments".